 Minimalist Snowman Silhouette

 For a modern twist, paint a minimalist silhouette of a snowman.
 This style is popular among my friends who prefer a sleek, contemporary look.
+It makes a perfect seasonal accent for a modern guest bedroom.

 Rocky Group Gatherings